cstrelioff/cbayes/README.md

 > say about stated a priori assumptions.
 The resulting directory can be used for
 > sampling from the prior over model topologies.

+### cbayes_enumerate_Sample.py ###

+This script generates samples from the prior, or posterior, over model topologies using the output from other scripts.
+Create pickled `InferEM` instances using

+* `cbayes_enumerate_AddToDB.py`
+or
+* `cbayes_enumerate_PriorAddToDB.py`

+A dictionary of model probabilities can then be created using output from the above scripts and running

+* `cbayes_enumerate_CalcProbs.py`

+This script uses these outputs to generate sample epsilon-machines or uHMMs and writes pickled instances of the machines to a directory in the DB.